Metastability, chaos and spectrum tomography for Bose-Hubbard rings and chains: Introduction

 The BHH has inspired an extensive experimental work.
 The formation of lattices for trapping Bosons is state of the art; see review \cite{atomtronics} and references therein.
 The bosons can be trapped by a painted optical potential (see e.g. Fig.11 there).
-Optionally, the ring can be rotated (control over $\Phi$).
+Optionally, the ring can be rotated {(control over the scaled rotation velocity $\Phi$, aka Sagnac phase)}.
 The occupation of the momentum orbitals or the current can be measured from time-of-flight images (see e.g. Fig.15 there).
 See, for example, experiments reported in \cite{exprRingRev,exprRingNIST}.
 The questions that we ask regarding metastability concern far-from-equilibrium scenarios of experimental interest, in particular in box geometry \cite{Box1,Box2,Box3,Box4,Box5,Box6} or possibly after invoking turbulence \cite{turbPRA,turbPRL,NTFP,WWT1,WWT2}.

 \sect{Phase-space} Formally, the BHH describes coupled non-linear oscillators and therefore provides an ideal arena for the study of ``quantum chaos" themes \cite{KolovskyReview,sfc,BHHchainChaos1,BHHchainChaos2,Swallow1,Swallow2,Swallow3,Swallow4,Swallow5}.
 Taking into account that $N$ is a constant of motion, the BHH has effectively ${d=L_s{-}1}$ degrees-of-freedom (dof).
 For $L_s=2$, the phase space is the Bloch sphere, while for ${L_s=3}$ it is a 4-dimensional space.
 In the latter case, the energy surface is 3-dimensional, whereas the Kolmogorov-Arnold-Moser (KAM) tori are 2-dimensional surfaces \cite{LLbook}.
-It follows that chaotic regions are strictly separated.
+It follows that chaotic regions are strictly separated by the KAM tori.
 If $L_s$ is larger, the $d$-dimensional KAM tori cannot divide the $2d{-}1$ energy surface into distinct regions: even if the non-linearity is small, we have in principle Arnold diffusion \cite{Chirikov1,Chirikov2}.
 Thus, ${L_{s}=3}$ is, in fact, non-generic.
 Generic chaos requires ${L_s>3}$.

 \sect{Ground state} Semiclassically, the ground state of the BHH can be visualized as a squeezed Gaussian located at the minimum of the energy landscape.
 Formally, the minimum is a stationary point (SP) of the Hamiltonian flow.
 If $U$ is large (compared to $N^2$), the squeezed Gaussian cannot be accommodated within the island that surrounds this SP, leading to a transition to a Mott Insulator (MI) state.